google/skia/modules/canvaskit/README.md

 make test-continuous
 ```

-This reads karma.conf.js, and opens a chrome browser and begins running all the test
+This reads karma.conf.js, and opens a Chrome browser and begins running all the test
 in `test/` it will detect changes to the tests in that directory and automatically
-run again, however it will automatically rebuild and reload canvaskit.
+run again, however it will automatically rebuild and reload CanvasKit.
 Closing the
 chrome window will just cause it to re-opened.
 Kill the karma process to stop continuous
 monitoring for changes.

-The tests are run with whichever build of canvaskit you last made. be sure to also
+The tests are run with whichever build of CanvasKit you last made. be sure to also
 test with `release`, `debug_cpu`, and `release_cpu`. testing with release builds will
 expose problems in closure compilation and usually forgotten externs.